kick-cli/kick/README.md

 ## Development Status

-cutr is **production ready** with a stable API.
+kick is **production ready** with a stable API.
 It's actively maintained and used for scaffolding Go projects, web applications, and development tools.

 **Roadmap:**